LLM-Meta-SR: In-Context Learning for Evolving Selection Operators in Symbolic Regression: Experimental Results

-\textbf{Model Size:} The distribution of model sizes is presented in \Cref{fig: complexity}.
+\textbf{Tree Size:} The distribution of model sizes is presented in \Cref{fig: complexity}.
 The results show that the evolved operator produces smaller models compared to top-performing selection operators like AutoLex and CPS.
-This is primarily because the evolved operator explicitly incorporates model size into the selection process, biasing the search toward regions where symbolic expressions are more compact.
-As shown in \Cref{fig: complexity} and \Cref{fig: r2}, model size and performance are not always in conflict.
+This is primarily because the evolved operator incorporates model size into the selection process, biasing the search toward regions where symbolic expressions are more compact.
+Compared to DLS, which is explicitly designed for bloat control, the evolved operator yields slightly larger but still competitive model sizes.
+However, unlike Omni, the DLS operator focuses mainly on controlling bloat, and as a result, its $R^2$, as shown in \Cref{fig: r2}, is not substantially higher than that of standard lexicase selection.
+Overall results in \Cref{fig: complexity} and \Cref{fig: r2} indicate that model size and performance are not always in conflict.
 By carefully designing the selection operator, it is possible to evolve symbolic models that achieve both high accuracy and small model size, indicating high interpretability.

-\textbf{Training Time:} As shown in \Cref{fig: training_time}, the proposed Omni selection operator is efficient, even though it integrates multiple criteria into the selection process, which makes it slightly more time-consuming than some other operators in terms of overall symbolic regression time.
+\textbf{Training Time:} As shown in \Cref{fig: training_time}, the proposed Omni selection operator is efficient, even though integrating multiple criteria into the selection process makes it slightly more time-consuming than some other operators in terms of overall SR time.
 However, it is important to consider not only the training phase but also the cost of evaluating and deploying candidate models.
 Since Omni selection tends to favor smaller models with fewer nodes, it reduces computational cost during evaluation and deployment, especially on resource-constrained devices.
-Thus, despite its multi-faceted design leading to a slight increase in selection time, Omni remains an efficient and practical selection operator.
+Thus, despite its multifaceted design leading to a slight increase in selection time, Omni remains an efficient and practical selection operator.